josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 Rename the mapped bones.

-Makes Skeleton a unique node with the name specified in the skeleton_name.
+Makes Skeleton a unique node with the name specified in the `skeleton_name`.
 This allows the animation track paths to be unified independent of the scene hierarchy.

 ### Rest Fixer